 IAT 701.
 Specialist Degree Practicum.
 (8).
 Project of supervised professional activity, required of all candidates for the Specialist in Education degree.
 The purpose of the project or professional activity is to further the student's background and knowledge in his area of specialization.
 A written report of the project or activity must be submitted.
-IAT 730.
-Research in Industrial Education.
-(Maximum 6).
+IAT 755.
+Supervised Practicum in College Teaching.
+(Maximum 9).
+Provides experience in observation and supervised practice in college teaching for doctoral candidates planning to teach on the college or university level.
+Observations and the teaching experiences will be used as a basis for the analysis of learning experiences.
+IAT 797.
+Doctoral Proposal Research (1-6).
 Series of courses designed to 1) study the results of research in education, their implication to industrial arts and technology; 2) to identify and isolate major problems facing research in industrial arts and technology; 3) to discuss the various means of designing, interpreting and reporting research information in industrial arts and technology.
-Three hour course offered in summers only, designed for new doctoral students.
+Three hour course offered in summers only.
 One hour seminar offered each fall, winter and spring quarters.
-Sequence is recommended for the doctoral students who are in residence working on their dissertations.
+Sequence required of all doctoral students.
+IAT 799.
+Doctoral Dissertation.
+(1-18).
+Required of all doctoral candidates.
+Although a student may register for 1 to 18 hours of dissertation credit in any quarter, the student must earn a minimum-maximum of 12 to 18 hours of credit for the dissertation as a partial fulfillment of the requirements for all doctoral degrees.